 With rugged mountains and fjords, medieval villages, and breathtaking bays, small but mighty Montenegro makes a magnificent cruise destination.
 Less crowded than its popular neighbour Croatia, yet with more sandy beaches, this Balkan nation is starting to get noticed.

 A popular place for cruises to dock is in the mountain-fringed Bay of Kotor (pictured), which resembles a spectacular Norwegian fjord.
 In the fortified town of Kotor, you can wander along cobbled streets past terracotta-roofed houses, Venetian palaces, and ancient churches.

-Cruises also dock at Bar further south; an area that’s perfect for off-the-beaten-track exploring.
-This is the gateway to the remote cliffside ruins of Stari Bar, which has an evocative 11th century fortress set among its olive groves.
+Cruises also dock at Bar further south; an area that’s perfect for exploring.
+This is the gateway to the remote cliffside ruins of Stari Bar, which features an evocative 11th-century fortress among its olive groves.